Crappie Fishing with a Bobber and a Jig

 Bobber jigging for crappie can help you catch a limit from heavy cover.
 Normally the jig is set only one to two feet from the bobber.
 When the crappie are moving up they are usually in water this shallow but even if they are four to six feet deep they will come up and get it as long as the color and size is right which is very important.
 There are two things that determine the size jig to use.
 Water temp and the size of crappie your lake produces or the size crappie you re fishing for.

 Color Is Important

-The beauty of bobber jigging for crappie is the ability to place your tube or grub smack in the middle of the thickest brush but from a distance.
+The beauty of bobber fishing for crappie is the ability to place your crappie jig smack in the middle of the thickest brush, but from a distance.
 The amount of water that covers the brush determines the depth you should set your jig or tube.
 You want your jig above the brush without getting hung up.
 Crappie will come up and strike a well placed jig especially when it’s jigging in the same spot for several seconds.
 Bobber jigging for crappie is a way of fishing where you can stay back away from those shallow crappie that can be easily spooked.
 Especially in shallow water.

 Never shy away from that thick brush pile where you know the crappie are hiding.
 Learn bobber jigging for crappie and you can fish it all.
 Another great thing about fishing the bobber jig for crappie is you won’t need a lot of expensive electronics.
 You would not see the crappie anyway in the thick brush.